I think it is fair to say that humility is not the first thing that comes to mind when you think about joy.

-Philippians 1:18c – 20 reveals a pattern for humility that is closely connected with our capacity to experience joy in difficult and trying times.
+But if we read the Apostle Paul’s words carefully in Philippians 1:18-20, a pattern for humility is revealed that is closely connected with our capacity to experience joy in difficult and trying times.

 In fact, humility goes hand in hand with joy.